MiladMesbahi/miladmesbahi.github.io/_pages/about.md

 Research Interests
 ======
 I'm driven by a desire to tackle the world's most pressing, systemic issues.

-Technically, I am particularly interested in how we make decisions in complex, networked systems; where uncertainty, real-world constraints, and nonlinear dynamics make finding optimal policies deeply challenging.
+At the technical frontier, I am particularly interested in how we should make decisions in complex, networked systems; where uncertainty, real-world constraints, and nonlinear dynamics make finding optimal policies deeply challenging.

 **Fundamentally:**

-- How can we design resilient control and decision-making for large, uncertain systems?
+- How can we create systems that continuously learn, evolve, and self-organize in the face of complexity?

-- How can we balance performance, safety, and efficiency trade-offs in real-time optimization for interconnected networks using probabilistic frameworks?
+- How can we balance performance, safety, and efficiency trade-offs in real-time optimization for networks using probabilistic frameworks?

 - How can we model and exploit network interdependencies for high-dimensional systems?